MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 - Microsoft 365 OAuth Phishing Detection
 - Microsoft 365 OAuth App Governance

+> [!NOTE]
+> App governance alerts will not flow to Microsoft 365 Defender until app governance is enabled in Defender for Cloud Apps and you have provisioned both Defender for Cloud Apps and Microsoft 365 Defender by accessing their respective portals at least once.

 ## Prerequisites

 1. Verify your account has the [appropriate level of licensing](#licensing-for-app-governance).
 App governance is an add-on feature for Defender for Cloud Apps, and thus Defender for Cloud Apps must be present in your account as either a standalone product or as part of the various license packages.